w3c/screen-wake-lock/brightness-mode-explainer.md

 - increasing the screen brightness can help illuminate a user's facial features, improving the viability of certain application that rely on the the front facing camera (e.g., [make up mirror](https://play.google.com/store/apps/details?id=mmapps.mirror.pro&hl=en&gl=US) style apps, and applications that can scan people's facial features to perform some particular action)
 - increasing contrast for readability for the visually impaired

-[Screen Wake Lock API issue 129](https://github.com/w3c/screen-wake-lock/issues/129) was filed back in 2018, and since then there has been feedback from developers working on multiple areas about the usefulness of an API that addresses this use case.

 ## Open design issues